Morning Buzz with Chaplain King

 NAVAL AIR STATION SIGONELLA, Italy (Nov.
-12, 2025) An interview with Lt.
+26, 2025) An interview with Lt.
 Cmdr.
-Marian King, command chaplain, to discuss the importance of not taking small things personally.
+Marian King, command chaplain, to discuss thankfulness and gratitude.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Eloise A. Johnson)
+(U.S. Navy audio by Mass Communication Specialist Seaman Jacob Hart)

 |Date Taken: